torproject/onionbalance/docs/v2/running-onionbalance.rst

 Other options:

 LOG_LOCATION
-  The path where OnionBalance should write its log file.
+  The path where Onionbalance should write its log file.

 LOG_LEVEL
   Specify the minimum verbosity of log messages to output.
 All log messages